Create a Website Account - Manage notification subscriptions, save form progress and more.

 New carts with the sticker are delivered within 10 business days, and renewed stickers are mailed by early March so you can replace it on the lid of your existing cart before yard waste season officially begins!

-Curbside yard waste collection resumes April 4.
+Curbside yard waste collection resumes the first Wednesday in April.
 For collection, you should place yard waste at the curb with stickers, or in bags or carts, on your regular collection day.
 Make sure you have it out before 6 AM, as some haulers get started before the sun rises!

 Learn more about the Compost It! program and what’s accepted by visiting www.WhereItShouldGo.com/YardWaste, or call 515.244.0021.